Skip to main

 Our aim is to help educational psychology students to develop the knowledge, skills, and tools to be effective consumers and creators of educational research and to raise thoughtful questions that guide their inquiry.
 We believe that the best way to learn how to do research, analyze data, communicate results, and teach others is to get directly involved with faculty mentors and advanced students as early as possible in one’s graduate program.
 Graduate students entering the program will select a program of study focusing on one of four areas of specialization: multicultural education, quantitative methods, motivation, and development.

-A Social Justice Approach to Educational Psychology
+A Structurally Responsive Approach to Educational Psychology

 • Question whether existing theoretical models are appropriate for all groups of learners

-• Provide education practitioners and stakeholders with resources to address social justice issues
+• Provide education practitioners and stakeholders with resources to advance critical thinking about well-being and optimal schooling experiences for all students.

 Why Educational Psychology?